bstreiff/cardigan/README.md

  - Any sequence of three or more underscores is replaced with `:blank:`.
 - `/cah status`
  - Display status about the card pool.
+- `/cah search [text]`
+ - Search for cards containing the string "text".

 Card pools are scoped to teams.